 the lands you’ll need to support your nation, and capture and defend resources that will give your nation an edge in battle.
 Scattered throughout the landscape are Orbs, mysterious ancient relics that promise to imbue your nation with great power if you can manage to take possession of one and secure it from your rivals.
 As your nation advances you’ll make your way toward the harsher climes of the east, where greater rewards await… and where you may one day set eyes upon the mythical Orb of Fire.

-Over two years of work have gone into the new War of Conquest so far.
+Over three years of work have gone into the new War of Conquest so far.
 By leveraging the Unity game engine, we’re able to focus on developing and implementing a kick-ass game design while leaving the technicalities of 3D rendering, multi-platform compatibility and TCP/IP protocol to Unity.
 Programming is now mostly completed, and the Kickstarter campaign was a success.
-Over the few months before release we’ll be working to complete the art, sound, music, and other aspects such as language localization.
-The final phase will involve play testing, debugging and game balance.
+Over the last few months before release we’ve been working to complete the art, sound, music, and other aspects such as language localization.
+The final phase involves play testing, debugging and game balance.

 Development screenshots from the new War of Conquest

 War of Conquest started out in 2002 as a Flash game.
 While its graphics were primitive, it was an innovative game in several ways.
 It was among the first massively multiplayer strategy games, and one of the first free-to-play games to utilize microtransactions and in-game currency.
 It also offered cash prizes to those players who were able to capture and hold the enigmatic Orbs of Power that dotted its virtual landscape.

 Despite its outdated visuals, War of Conquest attracted a sizable following who found its gameplay addictive and valued the camaraderie they shared with its community of players.
 Five years after the servers shut down, War of Conquest players still have a presence on social media, where they’ve been clamoring for the game to make a comeback!

 Screenshots from the original War of Conquest